Dave Elitch: Biography

 Elitch grew up in Sebastopol, California.
 Because of his father being an avid jazz fan, Elitch predominately listened to jazz and big band music and soon learned to play the genre at an early age.
 He would later learn to play along to heavy metal and progressive bands.

 Elitch first garnered attention when he moved to Los Angeles and joined the hard rock band Daughters of Mara.
 In 2007, Daughters of Mara recorded their debut album "I Am Destroyer" with GGGarth Richardson on Virgin/Capitol Records.
-He also gained notice through his contributions in the highly-acclaimed gospel chops drum DVD, "Shed Sessionz Vol. 2," where he is paired with top gospel and R&B drummers.
+He also gained notice through his contributions in the highly acclaimed gospel chops drum DVD, "Shed Sessionz Vol. 2," where he is paired with top gospel and R&B drummers.

 In October 2009, Elitch made his live debut with The Mars Volta in Oslo, replacing Thomas Pridgen as the band's drummer.
 He completed the second leg of the Octahedron tour, performing in Europe, Australia and South America.
-He departed the band in October 2010 and was replaced by Deantoni Parks.
+He appeared at Big Day Out and SWU Music & Arts Festival in 2010, both performances of which have become popular on YouTube.
+He departed the band the same year in October and was replaced by Deantoni Parks.

 In 2012, Elitch was hired by heavy metal group Killer Be Killed and recorded drums and percussion on their 2014 inaugural, eponymous album.
 He left the group in 2015 and was replaced by Ben Koller.

 Elitch joined the rock supergroup Antemasque in 2014, created by former The Mars Volta bandmates Omar Rodriguez-Lopez and Cedric Bixler-Zavala.
 The group was comprised also of Red Hot Chili Peppers bassist Flea and Rodriguez-Lopez's younger brother Marfred Rodriguez-Lopez.
 Elitch contributed to their 2014 self-titled album and left the following year.

 While Elitch was simultaneously working on both Killer Be Killed and Antemasque records, he was also preparing for Miley Cyrus' upcoming tour for her album Bangerz in 2014.
 He was allotted three weeks to prepare for the tour of which he participated for a few months.
 He had previously performed with Cyrus during her Wrecking Ball television performances on The Tonight Show With Jimmy Fallon and The Ellen DeGeneres Show during the previous year.

 In 2022, Elitch filled in for Patrick Wilson of Weezer during the band's Chicago show that year and the entirety of the European tour.

 Elitch conducts online masterclass lectures and operates a private teaching practice in Los Angeles where he incorporates methods of longevity and body mechanics.
 He tutors novices as well as experienced professionals.
 These techniques have earned him a reputation as a highly sought-after drum instructor among skilled practitioners.
 One notable student is comedian Bill Burr.

 He has also worked with M83, Justin Timberlake, The 1975, Susanne Sundfør, Big Sir, Juliette Lewis, Crash Kings, Big Black Delta, September Mourning, Kill Corps, Brenda Radney, and Vicky Cryer.
 In addition to working with individual artists, Elitch has offered his services on film scores for major motion pictures such as Trolls, Logan, and The Book of Love.